apache/brpc/docs/en/server.md

 This feature only affects logging macros in [butil/logging.h](https://github.com/brpc/brpc/blob/master/src/butil/logging.h).

-If [-log_hostname](http://brpc.baidu.com:8765/flags/log_hostname) is turned on, each line of log contains hostname so that users know machines where each lines are generated from aggregated logs.
+If [-log_hostname](http://brpc.baidu.com:8765/flags/log_hostname) is turned on, each line of log contains the hostname so that users know machines at where each line is generated from aggregated logs.

 ## Crash after printing FATAL log

 This feature only affects logging macros in [butil/logging.h](https://github.com/brpc/brpc/blob/master/src/butil/logging.h), glog crashes for FATAL log by default.

-If [-crash_on_fatal_log](http://brpc.baidu.com:8765/flags/crash_on_fatal_log) is turned on, program crashes after printing LOG(FATAL) or failing assertions by CHECK(), and generates coredump(with proper environmental settings).
+If [-crash_on_fatal_log](http://brpc.baidu.com:8765/flags/crash_on_fatal_log) is turned on, program crashes after printing LOG(FATAL) or failed assertions by CHECK*(), and generates coredump (with proper environmental settings).
 Default value is false.
-This flag can be turned on in testings to make sure the program never meet critical errors.
+This flag can be turned on in tests to make sure the program never hit critical errors.

 > A common convention: use ERROR for tolerable errors, FATAL for unacceptable and permanent errors.

 ## Minimum log level

-This feature is implemented by [butil/logging.h](https://github.com/brpc/brpc/blob/master/src/butil/logging.h) and glog separately, as a same-named flag.
+This feature is implemented by [butil/logging.h](https://github.com/brpc/brpc/blob/master/src/butil/logging.h) and glog separately, as a same-named gflag.

-Only logs **not less than** the log level specified by -minloglevel are printed.
+Only logs with levels **not less than** the level specified by -minloglevel are printed.
 This flag can be modified at run-time.
 Correspondence between values and log levels: 0=INFO 1=NOTICE 2=WARNING 3=ERROR 4=FATAL, default value is 0.

-Overhead of unprinted logs is just a "if" test and parameters are not evaluated (namely a parameter calls a function, if the log is not printed, the function is not called).
+Overhead of unprinted logs is just a "if" test and parameters are not evaluated (For example a parameter calls a function, if the log is not printed, the function is not called).
 Logs printed to LogSink may be filtered by the sink as well.

 ## Log error to clients

-The framework part of server does not print logs for specific client generally, because a lot of errors caused by clients may slow down server significantly due to frequent printing of logs.
+Framework does not print logs for specific client generally, because a lot of errors caused by clients may slow down server significantly due to frequent printing of logs.
 If you need to debug or just want the server to log all errors, turn on [-log_error_text](http://brpc.baidu.com:8765/flags/log_error_text).

 ## Limit sizes of messages

-To protect server and client, when a request received by server or a response received by client is too large, server or client rejects the message and closes the connection.
+To protect servers and clients, when a request received by a server or a response received by a client is too large, the server or client rejects the message and closes the connection.
 The limit is controlled by [-max_body_size](http://brpc.baidu.com:8765/flags/max_body_size), in bytes.

 An error log is printed when a message is too large and rejected: